 Typically, we collect multiple tissue samples through the single skin nick.
 We may also take a final set of images to verify that we collected the appropriate tissue.
 Your physician may place a small marker (smaller than a piece of rice) at the biopsy site to make it easy to find the exact location of the biopsy in the future.

 The marker is made of a metallic alloy, such as titanium or stainless steel, and you will not be able to feel or notice the marker after it has been placed.

 After Your Procedure

-Your doctor may prescribe a non-aspirin pain reliever to help alleviate any possible discomfort.
-Detailed instructions will also be provided on how to care for the biopsied area.
-Most women can resume normal daily activities immediately following their procedure.
+Your doctor may prescribe a non-aspirin pain reliever to help alleviate discomfort.
+We will also give you detailed instructions for how to care for the biopsied area.
+Most women can resume normal daily activities immediately after their procedure.

 Q: How much of the breast tissue or lump will be removed?

 A: Only a small sampling of tissue will be taken from the suspicious area.

 A: Biopsy times vary depending on each patient’s situation.
 Typically, the total time for a biopsy is 45 - 60 minutes from the time you enter the exam room until the time you leave.
 This includes the time it takes for the doctor to remove tissue samples, which is usually less than one minute.